Messenger supports sharing of video files that don’t exceed a given size limit.

 An issue with poor quality arises due to factors such as internet instability, error in compression, storage space, etc. When you notice you send or receive poor-quality videos on Messenger, you can fix the problem differently.
-First, adjust your internet speed and strength, ensure you have adequate space, update your Messenger application, and avoid sharing high-quality videos that will again get compressed by Messenger.
+First, adjust your internet speed and strength, ensure you have adequate space, update your Messenger application, and avoid sharing high-quality videos that Messenger will again compress.

 We will see how you share videos on Messenger.
 Next, we will discuss what causes issues with videos shared on Messenger and how to fix the quality error.
 Still, we will mention a better way of sharing videos on Messenger to retain the quality.